JCentercreation/javiercarrilloblog.com/_posts/2021-08-02-CryptoKit.markdown

 import Foundation
 import CryptoKit

-let chain = "This is a string" //This is the information we want to hash. let chainData = cadena.data(using: .utf8) //Turning the string type into data type.
+let chain = "This is a string" //This is the information we want to hash let chainData = cadena.data(using: .utf8) //Turning the string type into data type

 let chainDigest = SHA256.hash(data: chainData!) //Getting the hash digest
 ```